juravlevdima/juravlevdima/README.md

 ### Hi there 👋

 - 💻 I'm Dmitrii, Full Stack web developer from Kyrgyzstan.
-- ⚡ I like experimenting with new technologies and building small projects.
+- ⚡ In my free time I like to experiment with new technologies and build small projects.
 - ✍🏻 Fast learner, team player.

 ### Education: